SystemsApproach/tcpcc/avoidance.rst

 :numref:`Figure %s <fig-trace3>` is driving on ice.
-The speedometer (congestion window) may say that you are going 30 miles an hour, but by looking out the car window and seeing people pass you on foot (measured sending rate) you know that you are going no more than 5 miles an hour.
+The speedometer (congestion window) may say that you are going 30 miles an hour, but by looking out the car window and seeing people pass you on foot (measured throughput rate) you know that you are going no more than 5 miles an hour.
 The extra energy is being absorbed by the car’s tires (router buffers).